How AI Agents Are Dominating Crypto Trading in 2025 And What Changes in 2026

 - ~80% of Gen Z investors use AI tools for financial decisions

-Taken together, these data points confirm a consistent conclusion.
-Markets are no longer shaped primarily by discretionary traders but by systems operating continuously across global liquidity.
+These data points confirm one conclusion: markets are no longer shaped primarily by discretionary traders, but by systems operating continuously across global liquidity.

-Next, it is critical to distinguish between traditional bots and modern AI agents, as this difference defines the current transition.
-Rule-based bots rely on static logic, where predefined triggers execute predefined actions, and this rigidity limits their ability to adapt under changing conditions.
+The distinction between traditional bots and modern AI agents is foundational.
+Rule based bots rely on static logic.
+Predefined triggers execute predefined actions, and this rigidity limits their ability to adapt under changing conditions.

-AI agents, by contrast, function as adaptive systems that continuously update decision-making logic based on incoming data and outcomes.
-They integrate multiple inputs simultaneously, including price action, derivatives metrics, on-chain flows, and sentiment signals, allowing them to operate with context rather than isolated triggers.
+AI agents function as adaptive systems: they continuously update decision making logic based on incoming data and outcomes.
+They integrate multiple inputs simultaneously, including price action, derivatives metrics, on chain flows, and sentiment signals, allowing them to operate with context rather than isolated triggers.

 Layer | Traditional Bots | AI Agents |